bajicv/unix_intro/docs/screen.md

 When outside `screen` you can check for the manual page of `screen` command by typing: `man screen`, or you can check the *help page* of `screen` command with `screen --help`.

+!!! note "Homework"
+    `tmux` is a terminal multiplexer (and an alternative to `screen`).
+It lets you switch easily between several programs in one terminal, detach them (they keep running in the background), and reattach them to a different terminal.
+Many consider as more user-friendly than `screen`.
+Check it out and decide for yourself which one you prefer more ;)